fuad-bassam/reading-notes/day8/CollectionsAndEnums.md

     ```
      Hashtable animal = new Hashtable();
     ```
-    - dictionay
+    - dictionary
     ```
     Dictionary<string, string> animal = new Dictionary<string, string>();
     ```

-NOTE : the main deferant between `hash map` and  `dictionay` is hash value and key are both from object type but in dictionay we can select the data type.
+NOTE : the main deferant between `hash map` and  `dictionary` is hash value and key are both from object type but in dictionary we can select the data type.

 3. **special collection**